Chapter 4 Performing spatial operations in R

 So without dragging this on any further, let’s read in the licensed premises data directly from the web:

-## Warning: One or more parsing issues, see `problems()` for details
+## Warning: One or more parsing issues, call `problems()` on your

 ## Rows: 65535 Columns: 36